OutSystems/docs-product/src/develop/data/edit/intro.md

 <div class="info" markdown="1">

-Even thought it seems like you're editing data in a spreadsheet, you're actually preparing changes to data in a relational database.<br/>
+Even though it seems like you're editing data in a spreadsheet, you're actually preparing changes to data in a relational database.<br/>
 Rows represent entity records, and cells represent attributes.

 </div>